keybase/more-entropy/README.md

 more-entropy
 =======

-The easiest way to generate pseudorandom numbers in the browser is with `window.crypto`, and in NodeJs you can use `crypto.rng`.
+The easiest way to generate pseudorandom numbers in the browser is with `window.crypto`, and in Node.js you can use `crypto.rng`.
 But for the truly paranoid, getting even more entropy is a good idea.
 For example, one might seed their own key generator with a combination of `window.crypto` and a series of coordinates collected from mouse movements or key mashes.